-We welcome new proposals from writers, artists, galleries and museums for books which fall within our core areas of specialism: Visual Arts, Art Business, Architecture and Design.
-Please send new proposals, by email only, to our Commissioning Editor (Art), Lucy Clark, Commissioning Editor (Architecture & Design), Val Rose, Commissioning Editor (Art History), Erika Gaffney and Managing Director (Art Business) Lucy Myers, completing the Lund Humphries Proposal Guidelines.
+We welcome new proposals from writers, artists, galleries and museums for books within our core areas of specialism: Visual Arts, Art Business, Architecture and Design.
+Please send new proposals, by email only, to our Commissioning Editor (Art), Lucy Clark, Commissioning Editor (Architecture & Design), Val Rose, Commissioning Editor (Art History), Erika Gaffney and Managing Director (Art Business) Lucy Myers, completing the Lund Humphries Proposal Form.

 Key questions we ask when we receive a proposal for a new book are:

 - Does it make an original contribution to the field?

-- The books we publish are generally on topics which have not been well covered by existing publications, or which offer a new or more comprehensive approach to a subject.
-How and to whom will we sell the book?
+- How and to whom will we sell the book?
 We need to be clear about the market for your book and how we will reach it.

 - Can we publish the book economically?
 Art books are expensive to produce and an art book on a specialist subject may have a limited market.